HOLY TRINITY CELTIC ORTHODOX CHURCH

 1703 Macomber St., Toledo, Ohio 43606

 From the earliest days of the Church, there have existed two main forms

 of liturgical Christian worship: the Holy Eucharist, and the daily round

-of prayer known as the Monastic Diurnal, or often called the Daily Office.
+of prayer known as the Monastic Diurnal, or often called the Divine Office.

-From the earliest times, the Daily Office (grouping of Psalms,
+From the earliest times, the Divine Office (grouping of Psalms, and inspired songs

 Regular daily prayer appears to have both been inherited from the Jewish

 Church and an outgrowth of the extended apostolic Eucharist.
 In